QuTech-Delft/QMI/documentation/sphinx/source/design.rst

             "qmi.core.task": "INFO",
             "qmi.core.rpc": "INFO"
     }

 In this example we raise the generic loglevel to "WARNING" and console loglevel to "ERROR" so that logging "INFO" entries will not come to the log file, and we will see only "ERROR" level messages on the console.
 Then, we set the logging to be done in a special log file with only *qmi.core.task* and *qmi.core.rpc* modules logging everything starting from the "INFO" level.
 This could be useful when an user wants to filter out other modules' "INFO" messages to focus more on what is going on in a task and its RPC calls.

-the possible options are "INFO" (default log level), "WARNING" (default for console log level), "DEBUG", "CRITICAL", "FATAL", "ERROR", "WARN", "NOTSET".
+The possible log levels are, in order of increasing severity:
+"DEBUG", "INFO" (the default), "WARNING" (the default for logging to the console), "ERROR", "CRITICAL" and "FATAL".
 "DEBUG" should not be used directly, but rather via the ``QMI_DEBUG`` environment variable.
-By setting ``QMI_DEBUG`` as environmental variable (to any value), at ``qmi.start()`` call both log levels to log file and to console are set into "DEBUG" level.
+By setting this environment variable to any value, the ``qmi.start()`` call will set both logging to the log file and to the console to the "DEBUG" level.